manenko/cassander/README.md

 Cassander provides Rust developers with a wrapper for the DataStax C/C++ Driver, enabling interaction with Apache Cassandra and DataStax products.
 Currently under development, users should anticipate possible changes and some bugs.

-The library was tested agains C/C++ driver version 2.17.1, but should work with older versions too.
+The library was tested against C/C++ driver version [`2.17.1`](https://github.com/datastax/cpp-driver/tree/2.17.1), but should work with older versions too.

 To get started, include Cassander in your `Cargo.toml` as follows: